Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Februari 2026 21.37.33 UTC
+- WIB: Minggu, 1 Februari 2026 22.35.13 UTC
-- WITA: Minggu, 1 Februari 2026 22.37.33 UTC
+- WITA: Minggu, 1 Februari 2026 23.35.13 UTC
-- WIT: Minggu, 1 Februari 2026 23.37.33 UTC
+- WIT: Senin, 2 Februari 2026 00.35.13 UTC

 Kutipan Inspiratif:
-"Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."
+"Success is only meaningful and enjoyable if it feels like your own."

-Kategori: inspirational
+Kategori: success